-This will depend on the investment platform you’re using.
+This depends on the investment platform you’re using.

-There are a handful of platforms that won’t charge you anything to sell shares.
+A handful of platforms won’t charge you anything to sell shares.
 Most brokerages will charge some sort of commission when you make a trade.
 This could be a flat fee, no matter how many shares you sell.
 Or, it might be a percentage of the value of the trade.

 This is why it’s important to think about things carefully first.
 If you want to go ahead with a sale and your broker charges a commission, it could be worth making your sale in one go to keep costs down, whereas if there are low or no commissions, you might decide to sell your shares in chunks at different times.

 Possibly.
-The answer to this will depend on the type of investment account you’re using to hold your shares, and whether the price has gone up or down.
+The answer to this depends on the type of investment account you’re using to hold your shares and whether the price has gone up or down.